JoseHinojosaHidalgo/vgl/README.md

 - [License](#license)

 ## Overview

+This project integrates Open Drone Map and visual geolocalization to enable GPS free localization with images from any altitude.

+ODM is used to compose and orthorectify low altitude iamges into bigger images that can be matched to satellite data, this matching is done using deep learning algorithms like Superpoint and Superglue.

 The following figure shows the architecture of the visual localization system.
 The system is composed of three main components: Key Point Detection and Description, Key Point Matching and Localization.
 The Key Point Detection and Description component detects and describes key points in both the query image and the satellite images.
 The Key Point Matching component matches the key points between the query image and the satellite images.
 The Localization component estimates the pose of the UAV in the satellite geo-referenced database.